danapark98/SLogo/README.md

 How to add a new instruction:
 <br>1.
-Write class that extends Instruction (probably want to extend BaseInstruction): i.e. Class Loop extends BaseInstruction
+Write class that extends BaseInstruction: i.e. Class Loop extends BaseInstruction
 <br>2. add the ClassPath to instruction_index.txt in the resources package: i.e. instructions.Loop
 <br>3. add keywords to each of the properties files
 <br>  example for keywords "loop" and "loopdeloop":